Gourami: As food

-Giant gouramis, Osphronemus goramy, or Kaloi in Malay, are eaten in some parts of the world.
-In Maritime Southeast Asian countries, they are often deep-fried and served in sweet-sour sauce, chili sauce, and other spices.
-The paradise fish, Macropodus opercularis, and other members of that genus are the target of a cannery industry in China, the products of which are available in Asian supermarkets around the world.
+Giant gouramis, Osphronemus goramy, or kaloi in Malay, are eaten in some parts of the world.
+In maritime Southeast Asian countries, they are often deep fried and served in sweet-sour sauce, chili sauce, and other spices.
+The paradise fish, Macropodus opercularis, and other members of that genus are the target of the cannery industry in China, the products of which are available in Asian supermarkets around the world.

 Gouramis are particularly found in Sundanese cuisine.

-In Malaysia, Indonesia, Thailand, Philippines, Brunei, gouramis are readily fished at streams, brooks, canal, rivers and many more large water area systems.
+In Malaysia, Indonesia, Thailand, the Philippines, and Brunei, gouramis are readily fished from streams, brooks, canals, rivers and many other large water area systems.